Schools & Teachers

 - Teachers must notify the museum prior to the day of the visit, preferably at the time of confirmation, if they are planning a written assignment for their students.

 - Written assignments must be provided by the teacher prior to your visit.
-Feel free to download any of our activities to use as well.
+Download activities from Learn with the Michener prior to your visit.

 - Pencils and support boards will be provided for school groups with prior notification.
 Only pencils and boards supplied by the museum may be used.
 Students are welcome to bring their own sketchbooks or writing journals.